News3 min read

 2026 Honda CR-V Hybrid Sport-L in Sonic Gray Pearl parked on a mountain road

-The CR-V Hybrid remains one of the segment's better-balanced options: 204 combined horsepower from the two-motor hybrid system, 40 mpg combined in front-wheel-drive configuration, 37 mpg in AWD, and a cabin that's been consistently rated above its price point.
+The fundamentals are still the ones I like: 204 combined horsepower from the two-motor hybrid, 40 mpg combined front-drive, 37 mpg with AWD, and a cabin that's punched above its price since launch.

 What changed for 2026

 Standard safety content expanded.
-Honda Sensing now includes Traffic Jam Assist and Intersection Collision Mitigation on all CR-V Hybrid trims, previously reserved for the top Sport-L. The update brings the base Sport trim up to a feature level that used to require stepping up one tier.
+Honda Sensing now includes Traffic Jam Assist and Intersection Collision Mitigation on every CR-V Hybrid trim — features that used to be reserved for the top Sport-L. That alone brings the base Sport up to a level that used to cost you a trim jump.

 Sport trim gets wireless charging standard.
-Wireless phone charging moves from optional to standard on the Sport trim, eliminating a $250 option package and making the base CR-V Hybrid meaningfully more daily-driver-complete at its entry price.
+Wireless phone charging moves from optional to standard on the Sport, killing a $250 option and making the entry CR-V Hybrid feel genuinely complete out of the box.

 New Platinum White Pearl exterior color.
-Honda adds a fourth standard color option for 2026 replacing the prior Canyon River Blue, which was discontinued due to low take rate.
+A fourth standard color replaces the discontinued Canyon River Blue, which nobody was ordering.

 EX trim retired.
-Honda consolidates the previous four-trim structure (Sport, EX, EX-L, Sport-L) down to three (Sport, Sport-L, Sport-L with Technology Package).
-The EX's content is effectively absorbed into the updated Sport trim.
-Buyers who previously cross-shopped EX vs Sport-L now have a simpler decision.
+Honda trimmed the old four-trim ladder (Sport, EX, EX-L, Sport-L) down to three (Sport, Sport-L, Sport-L with Technology Package), folding the EX's content into the updated Sport.
+I'm in favor — the old EX-vs-Sport-L decision used to stump people, and now it's gone.

 2026 CR-V Hybrid trim and pricing